MonkmanMH/UVic_BIDA302_capstone/capstone_01_gapminder_200_countries/capstone_01_200_countries.md

 ### Data files

-I downloaded three files from https://www.gapminder.org/data/ that you will need
+The four files that you will need, downloaded from https://www.gapminder.org/data/, can be found in the "data" folder of this project.

 There are CSV files for the following: